cesarsl/ultimate-uo-trainer/README.md

 # Ultimate UO Trainer for Stealth Client

-This is a side project that I for fun.
+This is a side project that I do for fun.
 Feel free to colaborate or use my work, provided you cite it.

 ## Requirements